 Any of your team members who use Facebook are likely already familiar with its messaging tool.
 But Facebook Messenger for Business is especially useful if you want your team to be able to provide customer support through the platform.

 Plenty has been written about the effects body language has on workplace communication.
 In fact, you can do far more with a smile and direct eye contact than with a four-paragraph email.
 Working remotely with a full team makes that tough, though, leading to the disconnection some employees feel.
 Having a good videoconferencing tool is vital for virtual teams to work effectively.

 Videoconferencing is a close simulation to being in the same room.
 With the right tool, you can meet as a group.
 You can also share your screen and allow team members to reserve meeting times.
 But as with any tool, you’ll need to set up guidelines and encourage team members to remain active on various apps.

 Here are some videoconferencing platforms we think you’ll love.

-- Skype — You’re probably already familiar with Skype’s features, but the Group Video Chat tool is especially useful for business teams.
+You’re probably already familiar with Skype’s features, but the Skype Group Video Chat tool rivals Zoom and is especially useful for business teams.
 You can gather up to 50 people in one chat using the free version.